ferdodo/react-resume/README.md

 # react-resume
 A small web resume project based on React.

+## Dependancies

+* docker
+* docker-compose
+* make

 ### Edit the resume

-Edit the `src/react-resume/resume.json` with your own informations.
+Edit the `web/build/src/react-resume/resume.json` with your own informations.

-Change the `src/profile.jpg` profile picture.
+Change the `web/build/src/profile.jpg` profile picture.

 ### Start with Docker

-	$ ./docker-run.sh && xargs firefox < docker-ip

-You can replace Firefox with your own browser.
+Use the command `make` to build and run the project with docker.

+Open a browser to `http://localhost:4321`.